Gunnar Peterson: Author, videos and business products

 Peterson released his first book, G-Force, in January 2005 (Regan Books).
 Outlined in the book are what Peterson calls the four "F-words" – Function, Foundation, Freedom and Focus.

 He serves as an editor and writes a regular column for Muscle and Fitness magazine, is on the advisory board for Fitness magazine, and has been a contributing editor for Glamour magazine as well as a contributor for Clean Eating.

 Peterson is regularly featured in Allure, Elle, InStyle, In Touch Weekly, US Weekly, Men's Health, Women's Health, Self and other magazines.
 His television appearances include The Today Show, Fox & Friends, CNN, CNN Headline News, The Big Idea with Donny Deutsch, Extra, shows for E! and VH1, and as a fitness expert on reality television shows.

 As developer of the "Core Secrets" workout, Gunnar created a series of 18 home fitness DVDs by the same name.

 Peterson teamed up with Molly Sims for the National PetFit Challenge and has created pet and pet owner videos with exercise programs for dogs and cats.

 Through his own fitness product development company, Outside Shot, Peterson created The Bottom Line, a body exercise machine, The RAC, an accessory that incorporates weighted upper body work with Spinning, and Hoop Hands, a basketball-specific resistance training aid.

 In 2017, Peterson was hired as a celebrity trainer to promote telepresence fitness instruction offered by a Maryland-based company.

 Personal life

 He is divorced from Janet Crown, daughter of billionaire Lester Crown and granddaughter of Junius Myer Schine.
 The couple had three children.
-He then married Jessica Friedman and had 2 more children before taking his personal training career and newly completed family to Nashville, TN.
+He then married Jessica Friedman and had two more children before moving with his family to Nashville, Tennessee.